Gordon Parker (author): Writing career

 Again, a factual event sparked his next novel, "The Action of the Tiger" his first attempt at a "faction" thriller was also internationally successful.
 This novel involved the US wartime liberty ship SS Richard Montgomery which in 1944 ran aground and was sunk in the Thames estuary with over 2000 tons of bombs and high explosives on board, and remains there to this day.
 It was widely reviewed with added interest from the area local to the sunken ship.

-After a long lapse due to pressure of his engineering career and now retired, his latest novel A Waking of Rooks has been published in 2011 as an ebook and is receiving excellent reviews.
+After a long lapse due to pressure of his engineering career and now retired, a further novel A Waking of Rooks was published in 2011 as an ebook and is receiving excellent reviews.
 Described as a rites of passage novel and based in the North East of England in the 1960s it follows the convoluted fortunes of two male teenagers and their path to maturity.
+His latest novel published in July 2023 is a crime thriller titled 'The Priest and the Whistleblower' and has a fast moving plot with possible drastic world consequences and introducing a tough no nonsense Newcastle based police detective sergeant named Jack Shaftoe.

 Life

 He has lived in the North East of England since birth but has travelled widely.
 Educated at Blyth Grammar School and Newcastle Polytechnic he took up an apprenticeship as a marine engineer and later served as an engineer with the Shell Tanker Company before joining the Newcastle office of a Midlands-based engineering company specialising in power station steam raising equipment.
 He concluded his engineering career as Marketing Manager for Rolls-Royce Nuclear Engineering and then Studsvik,a Swedish company and a world leader specialising in Nuclear Decommissioning.

-Gordon Parker is married to Ann and has two daughters Kim and Tracey and four grandsons.
+Gordon Parker is married to Ann and has two daughters Kim and Tracey, four grandsons and six greatgrand children.